 - Demand quality services and support for veterans transitioning from active duty to appropriate post-service civilian employment.

 - Insist that the U.S. Department of Veterans Affairs (VA) provide timely access to comprehensive, quality and cost-effective wrap-around health care and mental health care and mental health services to all veterans and their families, with particular attention to veterans with Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) in order to stem incidents of domestic violence and suicide;

 - Oppose privatization of veterans’ health care services;

-- Insist that the VA fulfill its obligation to veterans by accelerating claims processing and employing veterans to perform claims and employing veterans to perform claims processing;
+- Insist that the VA fulfill its obligation to veterans by accelerating claims processing and employing veterans to perform claims processing;

-- Insist that all leases and use of VA properties, facilities and land for-profit, non-profit, and government agencies solely benefit veterans and/or their families by providing quality services including housing, clothing, food, education, and training;
+- Insist that all leases and use of VA properties, facilities, and land for for-profit and non-profit organizations, or government agencies solely benefit veterans and/or their families by providing quality services including housing, clothing, food, education, and training;

-- Demand that the government recognizes equality in the armed forces and veterans’ groups by advocating for issues specific to women, LGBT, and transgender veterans and service members.
+- Demand that the government recognizes equality in the armed forces and veterans’ groups by advocating for issues specific to women and the LGBTQ+ community;

-- Oppose deportation of individuals who have served in the U.S. Military; and,
+- Oppose the deportation of individuals who have served in the U.S. Military; and,

-- Oppose limiting citizenship to children born outside of the United States to U.S. citizens in military service.
+- Oppose any limitations on citizenship for children born outside of the United States to U.S. citizens in military service.